-49. The recent lack of flow in the Big Lost River channel below Moore "has reduced, if not eliminated, the source of the rising water."
+51. Lower flow in the Big Lost River channel below Moore "has reduced, if not eliminated, the source of the rising water."
 (Exhibit IDWR10, page 10) "[S]light variations in river channel seepage can have a significant impact on aquifer water levels."
 (See Exhibit A23, page 5)